JDoYo/saveyourself/<SaveYourself>_SDD.md

 6.1 User Interfaces Description

 Once the user opens the system, they are approached by three options.
-Those options are single player, multiplayer and start new round.
-Choosing Single Player will start the game where the player will have the option to tap to kill the enemies that approach them and to pause the game.
-Choosing Multiplayer will start the game with the same features as single player but it will also have a pass play option.
-Lastly, if the user picks new round it starts the game over leading the user to once again pick either single player or multiplayer.
+Those options are Single-Player, Multi-Player, and start new round once the user has have finished one.
+Choosing Single-Player will start the game where the player will have the option to tap to kill (destroy) the enemies that approach them and to pause the game.
+Choosing Multi-Player will start the game with the same features as Single-Player but it will also have a pass play option.
+Lastly, if the user picks new round it starts the game over leading the user to once again pick either Single-Player or Multi-Player.

 6.2 User Interface Diagram